Women in Iran: Islamic Republic of Iran

-After the death of Khomeini, more practical reforms under President Rafsanjani for women began.
+After the death of Khomeini, under President Rafsanjani, some practical reforms for women began.
 Rafsanjani asserted that in Islam, "There are no barriers to the education of women in any field."
 The three major fields which Rafsanjani focused on were education, family planning, health, and marriage.
 Statistics from the 1986/87 years show that female admissions into schools of dentistry, audiology, statistics, optometry, radiology, and radiotherapy were on par with men.
-According to the religious-political leaders, it is believed that a woman in Iran can be both traditional and modern at the same time, this is instilled in the education they receive.
-Meaning that a woman's central role is in the home, taking care of children, their family and house duties, while also being able to go out into the social world and create a public life but not deteriorating any social standing of her family.
-The restriction of the home creates a traditional private realm for the woman while the freedom of going out creates a modern social presence.
-The Islamic Republic had never intended to purposely bind a woman to her home and have her fulfill wifely and motherly duties, however, it is in the religious aspect of the republic that this was done.
-Islam does not prohibit women from public life however it is the political and cultural climate of Iran that encourages women to practice a private domestic life.
-Many schools are now inspiring young girls to prepare for tomorrow, as a mother and a wife and as active figures in the involvement of social and political affairs.
-However, it is evident that the Education Plan of the Islamic Republic has a clear divide between the education taught to boys and girls.
-This includes introducing the role of responsibility for a family as well as the roles of males and females in marital life.
-But girls are given the confidence to put themselves out into the education fields that they desire to be in while keeping a personal family life in mind.
-Aside from education, Rafsanjani greatly focused on family planning and health across Iran, with women playing the central role.
-Iran's population throughout the 1980s soared despite the Iran–Iraq War, with the birthrate reaching 3.9 in 1983, double the world average.
+According to the religious-political leaders, a woman in Iran can be both traditional and modern at the same time and this is instilled in the education they receive.
+A woman's central role was still in the home, taking care of children, their family and house duties, but the Islamic leaders stated that women should be able to create a public life while not reducing the social standing of her family.
+The Islamic Republic, though, still bound a woman to her home to have her fulfill wifely and motherly duties, as it is a religious aspect of fundamentalist Islam.
+Schools prepared young girls to be a mother, wife and figures in social and political affairs.
+However, it is evident that the Education Plan of the Islamic Republic has a clear divide between the education taught to boys and that to girls.
+Included are the responsibility of women to a family as well as the roles of males and females in marital life.
+Girls are given an education to introduce fields that they may desire to be in, though they must keep family life in mind.
+Aside from education, Rafsanjani greatly focused on family planning and health across Iran, with women playing a central role.
+Iran's population throughout the 1980s soared despite the Iran–Iraq War, with the birthrate reaching 3.9 children per woman in 1983, double the world average.
 Health clinics for women were established nation-wide; by 1994, there were more than 10,000 health centers in Iran, and once-banned contraceptives were made available to women.
-In 1986, the Majlis voted to introduce a 12-article law which allowed many marriage rights to women.
+In 1986, the Majlis voted to introduce a 12-article law which allowed some marriage rights to women.
 These rights included prenuptial agreements, a divorced woman's right to a share of the property, and increased alimony rights.
 In 1992, the Council of Expediency passed a law allowing women who were "unjustly and unfairly" divorced to collect payment from the former husband for services she had performed during the course of the marriage.